These are our current adult classes.

 This class will challenge us to look at a series of challenging “giants” in our lives and engage with those topics in Biblical way.
 Classes will include discussions on fear, faith, family, friendships, freedom, fellowship, fun, and the future.

 There are many in our world who claim to believe in Jesus.
 In the New Testament there are descriptions of belief that is dead and belief that is alive.
 We want to have a faith that is alive.
 Join us in the ladies class during the next two quarters as we study the book of James to discover what a living faith is like.

 Ray Frederick in Room 6

-The emphasis on this OT quarter will be on the Major Prophets: Isaiah, Jeremiah, Lamentations, Ezekiel, and Daniel.
-What can we learn about our God from the way He revealed Himself and His will through these men?
+The emphasis on this OT quarter will be on the Daniel and the Minor Prophets.
+Each week will briefly survey the context and major theme(s) of one of these books.
+What can we learn about our God from the way he revealed Himself and His will through these men?